ConfusedCoffeeCat/Victoria-3/README.md

 'Fruit Orchard' (As an alternative to Apple/Citrus/Fig Orchards) split from Rye/Maize/Wheat/Rice/Millet farms etc. (Creating one 'fruit orchard' instead of  three identical extra buildings that does the exact same thing) (might need some extra logic in regards to placement if it's done instead of three buildings that inherits the same logic as the building they're split from).

 Splitting off vineyard as a separate building (same placement rules as for Wheat farm?).

-# Potential future projects.

-Half-sized industries.

-Industries would have half infrastructure cost, input and output, employment and construction cost.

-Evaluate if the AI performs better with smaller buildings when their decision making has smaller consequences for each decision.
-Faster feedback for each building.

-(Not going to change resource buildings since that would also have to change the max size of all the regions on the map, it would have to be adjusted at the same time as a big resource overhaul mod).